 - Total amount including VAT

-In line with VAT law, you business must follow record keeping regulations when issuing invoices as a UK business.
-It’s a good idea to keep records of all your financial transactions whether you use electronic of paper invoices.
+In line with VAT law, your business must follow record keeping regulations when issuing invoices as a UK business.
+It’s a good idea to keep records of all your financial transactions whether you use electronic paper invoices.
 HMRC requires records of invoices to be kept for 6 years and can use your records to confirm that you’ve been charging and paying the correct amount of VAT.

 Advantages of outsourcing your invoicing process